rndexe/nowtransmitting/src/programmes/lectures/the-network-dynamics-of-social-change.md

   Communication, the School of Engineering and Applied Sciences, and the School of Arts and Sciences at the University of Pennsylvania, where he is Director of the Network Dynamics Group and a Senior Fellow at the Leonard Davis Institute of Health Economics.
 His research centers on social networks and behavior change.
 His work has been published across several disciplines in journals such as Science, Nature Communications, PNAS, American Journal of Sociology, Circulation and Journal of Statistical Physics.
 Damon received the American Sociological Association’s Award for Outstanding Research in Mathematical Sociology in 2006, 2009, and 2011; the Goodman Prize for Outstanding Contribution to Sociological Methodology in 2011; the James Coleman Award for Outstanding Research in Rationality and Society in 2017; and the Harrison White Award for Outstanding Scholarly Book in 2019.
-He was a developer of the NetLogo agent based modeling environment, and was awarded a U.S. Patent for inventing a method to promote diffusion in online networks.
-He is a member of the Sci Foo community and Fellow of the Center for Advanced Study in the Behavioral Sciences at Stanford University.
 expertpic: /static/img/pl_damon_portrait.png
 readinglist:
   - quadreadlink: https://ndg.asc.upenn.edu/wp-content/uploads/2019/05/Virality-Paradox.pdf